-Ethics Commission staff has prepared answers to the “top ten” questions regarding the City’s registration and reporting requirements for permit consultants, which take effect January 1, 2015.
+Ethics Commission staff has prepared answers to the “top ten” questions regarding the City’s registration and reporting requirements for permit consultants, which took effect January 1, 2015.
 These answers are intended to provide guidance pending the adoption of formal regulations.
 Please note that this guidance may be subject to change in the future.
 Interested parties will be notified of any such changes, which will also be posted on the Ethics Commission’s website.
 To ensure that you will be notified of any changes to this guidance, please contact Pat Petersen at (415) 252-3100 or firstname.lastname@example.org.
 You are also encouraged to check the Commission’s website regularly until formal regulations are adopted.

 1. What is a “major project” for purposes of the $1,000,000 registration threshold?